moby/moby/docs/reference/commandline/build.md

     Build a new image from the source code at PATH

-      --build-arg=[]                  Set build-time variables
+          --build-arg=LIST                Set build-time variables
-      --cpu-shares                    CPU Shares (relative weight)
+          --cpu-shares=INT64              CPU shares (relative weight)
-      --cgroup-parent=""              Optional parent cgroup for the container --cpu-period=0                  Limit the CPU CFS (Completely Fair Scheduler) period --cpu-quota=0                   Limit the CPU CFS (Completely Fair Scheduler) quota --cpuset-cpus=""                CPUs in which to allow execution, e.g. `0-3`, `0,1` --cpuset-mems=""                MEMs in which to allow execution, e.g. `0-3`, `0,1` --disable-content-trust=true    Skip image verification
-      -f, --file=""                   Name of the Dockerfile (Default is 'PATH/Dockerfile') --force-rm                      Always remove intermediate containers
+          --cgroup-parent=STRING          Optional parent cgroup for the container --cpu-period=INT64              Limit the CPU CFS (Completely Fair Scheduler) period --cpu-quota=INT64               Limit the CPU CFS (Completely Fair Scheduler) quota --cpuset-cpus=STRING            CPUs in which to allow execution (0-3, 0,1) --cpuset-mems=STRING            MEMs in which to allow execution (0-3, 0,1) --disable-content-trust=BOOL    Skip image verification, default is 'true' -f, --file=STRING                   Name of the Dockerfile, default is 'PATH/Dockerfile' --force-rm                      Always remove intermediate containers
           --help                          Print usage
-      --isolation=""                  Container isolation technology
+          --isolation=STRING              Container isolation technology
-      --label=[]                      Set metadata for an image
+          --label=LIST                    Set metadata for an image
-      -m, --memory=""                 Memory limit for all build containers --memory-swap=""                A positive integer equal to memory plus swap.
-Specify -1 to enable unlimited swap.
+      -m, --memory=STRING                 Memory limit
-      --no-cache                      Do not use cache when building the image --pull                          Always attempt to pull a newer version of the image -q, --quiet                     Suppress the build output and print image ID on success --rm=true                       Remove intermediate containers after a successful build --shm-size=[]                   Size of `/dev/shm`.
-The format is `<number><unit>`. `number` must be greater than `0`.
-Unit is optional and can be `b` (bytes), `k` (kilobytes), `m` (megabytes), or `g` (gigabytes).
-If you omit the unit, the system uses bytes.
-If you omit the size entirely, the system uses `64m`.
-      -t, --tag=[]                    Name and optionally a tag in the 'name:tag' format --ulimit=[]                     Ulimit options
+          --memory-swap=STRING            Total memory limit (memory + swap), '-1' for unlimited --no-cache                      Do not use cache when building the image --pull                          Always attempt to pull a newer version of the image -q, --quiet                         Suppress the build output and print image ID on success --rm=BOOL                       Remove intermediate containers on success, default is 'true' --shm-size=STRING               Size of /dev/shm, default value is 64MB -t, --tag=LIST                      Name and optionally a tag in the 'name:tag' format --ulimit=ULIMIT                 Ulimit options

 Builds Docker images from a Dockerfile and a "context".
 A build's context is the files located in the specified `PATH` or `URL`.
 The build process can refer